akeneo/pim-helpcenter/content/updates/2020-09/1-API-search.md

 :::

 ## Attribute group labels inside the attribute endpoints

-Imagine you want to share your product data thanks to your online catalog.
+Let's say you have an online catalog on your website, your visitors can easily browse and find your product information in it.

 Before our modification, your catalog should have:
 - retrieved the attributes data,